selhorn/f5-openstack-docs/docs/lbaas/topic_hierarchical-port-binding.rst

 - :code:`VLAN` is the only ML2 network type supported for use with hierarchical port binding.
 - Each |agent| instance managing a BIG-IP :term:`device service cluster` must use the same ``f5_network_segment_physical_network``. [#caveat1]_
-- If multiple |agent-long| instances are managing the same :ref:`service environment <lbaas-differentiated-service-env>`, all of the instances must use the same binding settings (in other words, either the default global segmentation bindings or hierarchical port binding).
+- All |agent-long| instances in a :ref:`service environment <lbaas-differentiated-service-env>` group must use the same binding settings.

 .. _agent-setup-port-binding: